Elopement film photography

 -

-Nope!
-We primarily shoot digitally – on top-of-the line Nikon mirrorless cameras.
-90% of your final gallery will be crispy and technically perfect digital photos, with a selection of film photos as a nice added bonus to the day.
+We primarily shoot digitally on Nikon mirrorless cameras.
+90% of your final gallery will be crisp, with a selection of film photos as a nice added bonus to the day.

 -

-When it comes to film, we rotate between the gold standard for fine art portraiture – Portra 160 – and vibey film stocks like Kodak Ultramax and the Cinestills series.
+When it comes to film, we rotate between the gold standard for fine art portraiture — Kodak’s Portra 160/400 — and vibey film stocks like Kodak Ultramax and the Cinestills series.

-Right now we're exclusively using color film stocks and converting some images to black & white in post processing. -
+Right now we're exclusively using color film stocks and converting some images to black & white in post production. -

 It all depends!
 Film is an unpredictable medium!

-For full day weddings and elopements, we're shooting 2-3 rolls – while on shorter events we may shoot a few key shots or up to one full roll. -
+For full day weddings and elopements, we're shooting 2-3 rolls (36 shots/roll) — while on shorter events we may shoot a few key shots or up to one full roll. -

 You'll have them at the same time as your final gallery — in 4 weeks or less :)